slamora/brackets-wiki/Preview-Images-Research.md

 ##  Show modal dialog with image
 * add logic to DocumentCommandHandlers.doOpen() to detect file type to open modal dialog.
 * click on image in project tree is handles like click on folder
+* prevent situation where a binary file is opened as garbage text into the editor

 Advantage:
 * smallest change, neither Document API nor Editor API need to change.